matloff/fasteR/README.md

 > mgd <- function(x,d) return(mean(x[x > d]))
 ```

+a bit more complicated than the above version.
+But the call to
-But it's not needed here, because in any function, R will return the
+**return** is not needed here, because in any function, R will return the
 last value computed, in this case the requested mean.